Yankees star Judge hits 62nd homer to break Maris’ AL record

 Judge had homered only once in the past 13 games, and that was when he hit No. 61 last Wednesday in Toronto.
 The doubleheader nightcap in Texas was his 55th game in row played since Aug.
 5.

-After a single in five at-bats in the first game Tuesday, Judge was 3 for 17 with five walks and a hit by pitch since moving past the 60 home runs Babe Ruth hit in 1927, which had stood as the major league record for 34 years.
+Judge was 3 for 17 with five walks and a hit by pitch since moving past the 60 home runs Babe Ruth hit in 1927, which had stood as the major league record for 34 years.
 Maris hit his 61st off Boston’s Tracy Stallard at old Yankee Stadium on Oct.
 1, 1961.

 Judge has a chance to become the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
 He leads the AL with 131 RBIs and began the day trailing Minnesota’s Luis Arraez, who was hitting .315.